-The Mini-Grant program awards up to a $1000 cash grant to a teacher to support an innovative classroom instructional project.
+The Mini-Grant program awards up to a $1000 cash grant for a single project to a teacher to support an innovative classroom instructional project.
+Teachers can collaborate on projects and request in excess of $1000 for joint projects.
+Note: There are 2 applications: Single Project up to $1000 or a Joint Project in excess of $1000.
 Many of these projects funded by the Mini Grant program have been subsequently adopted throughout the local schools after having been successfully tested as a prototype project the teachers receiving the awards.

 The purpose of the William G. Steele, Jr. Mini-Grant Endowment Fund is to generate income to support the Mini-Grants to fund projects that take place at local schools, with a preference for projects that will have a longer lasting impact.
 Donations to the Endowment Fund are accepted from Rotarians and the general public.